Socially responsible investing: How to build a portfolio that matches your values

 Look at Green America’s Guide to Socially Responsible Investing and Better Banking.
 Among other resources, this series of articles offers tips for engaging in shareholder activism to spur change within companies and information on the divestment movement.

-The USSIF also offers Investing to Curb Climate Change, which discusses where to put socially responsible investment funds and ways to encourage more climate-friendly practices at local businesses and in local government.
+The USSIF also offers Investing to Curb Climate Change, which discusses where to put socially responsible investment funds and ways to encourage more climate-friendly practices at local businesses and local government.

 To support women’s rights